Ready to go

 When is the best time to buy?

-Timing the real estate market is just like trying to time the stock market – it's impossible.
+Timing the real estate market is like trying to time the stock market––it’s very hard to do.
 Home prices will go up and home prices will go down.
-Plus supply-and-demand varies regionally, making any attempt to time the market even more challenging.
+Plus supply and demand varies regionally, making any attempt to time the market even more challenging.

-As evident from the Case-Shiller Home Price Indices, the leading measures of U.S residential real estate prices, while home prices in the US have increased over time, real estate market volatility is hard to avoid.
+As evident from the Case-Shiller Home Price Indices, a leading measure of US residential real estate prices, while home prices in the US have increased over time, real estate market volatility is hard to avoid.

-The real estate market is impossible to time
+The real estate market is difficult to time

 Source: S&P Dow Jones Indices LLC, S&P/Case-Shiller U.S. National Home Price Index retrieved from Federal Reserve Bank of St. Louis

-Keep in mind there's actually an implicit cost to waiting.
-Even if you don't pull the trigger on buying a home, that doesn't mean you're not incurring housing expenses.
-For instance, waiting a year to buy a home means paying a year of rent to your landlord instead of towards a mortgage.
+Keep in mind there’s also an implicit cost to waiting.
+Even if you don’t move forward with buying a home, that doesn’t mean you’re not incurring housing expenses.
+For instance, waiting a year to buy a home means paying a year of rent to your landlord instead of building equity in a home.
 Find out how to compare renting versus owning.

 What's next?